okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 ## Preview and test

 The external service example is now ready with code to receive and respond to an Okta call.
 The Okta org is set up to call the external service using a telephony inline hook.
 In your Okta org, preview the JSON-formatted request and response directly from the Admin Console.
-You can also test the code directly in your org.

 ### Preview